There comes a time when the useful life of an oil platform comes to an end - at least when it comes to drilling for oil.

-Scientific studies at UC Santa Barbara conclude that the underwater platform structures have evolved into economically and ecologically valuable ecosystems.
-"In some locations, platforms may provide much or all of the adult fishes of some heavily-fished species and this contribute disproportionately to those species larval production."
+Scientific studies have concluded that the underwater platform structures has the potential to support ecologically valuable ecosystems.
 The complete removal of these oil and gas platforms will unquestionably harm the animals and plants that call these structures home.

 Costs of Rigs-to-Reefs?

 R2R yields an economic benefit to both state and oil company stakeholders.
 The cost of implementing the R2R program is significantly less than the alternative of complete removal; resulting in potential cost savings in the millions.

 Through the R2R process, the oil well is capped and the platform structure is modified at the expense of the oil company, so that is can continue to support marine life.
 The oil company then donates the underwater platform to the state to manage as an artificial reef, while retaining financial liability for the oil well should there be leakage.